16 Oxford Street,

 In August 1973, it was re-opened as the Film Theatre, and was soon re-named Jacey Film Theatre, screening art house films.
 This venture failed and it was re-named Cameo Cinema, and specialised in sex and horror films, but in school holidays, it screened family Disney films.

 The Cameo Cinema was closed on 22nd October 1981, and was later demolished.
-The new building on the site, in 2010 houses the Cameolord Pharmacy.

 Just login to your account and subscribe to this theater